What Is a Sprain

 After the pain and swelling of the sprain subside, it’s important to exercise the ligament to restore strength and flexibility.
 Take it slow and ease your way into using the ligament, as the joint will be susceptible to another sprain until the ligament regains its strength.

 FastMed Urgent Care Treats Sprains and Other Injuries

 Back to school means back to sports and playgrounds for many children.
-This means it’s also a time for an increased risk of injuries such as sprains.
+This means it’s also a time for an increased risk of injuries.
 If you or your child suffer a sprain, find care that is compassionate, fast, and affordable by visiting FastMed Urgent Care.